Let’s talk about the best backpacks (rucksacks) for rucking. We’ll highlight the best products that look good, are functional, and tough as nails.

 The main decision point is really – do you need to carry a laptop or not?
 Or want to save some coin?

-But, they currently offer these: Coyote Brown, Black, Ranger Green, Steel, Wolf Grey.
+At times they offer these colors: Coyote Brown, Black, Ranger Green, Steel, Wolf Grey, and Black Multicam.

 Echo – Rucksack for smaller frames